10 AI applications that you already use (and perhaps don't know it)

 Video games are one of the most widespread applications of artificial intelligence.
 AI algorithms allow characters, environments or stories to evolve according to the player's behavior, creating situations that are always new and unpredictable.

-Among games that make extensive use of artificial intelligence, a player's virtual opponents in a game have significant advantages over human players, such as the ability to multitask and react with inhuman speed.
-In fact, in some games, AI designers have had to deliberately reduce an AI's ability to enhance the experience for flesh-and-blood players.
+Among the games that make extensive use of artificial intelligence, the virtual opponents of a player in a game have significant advantages over human players, such as the ability to perform multiple tasks and react with inhuman speed.
+In fact, in some games, AI designers have had to deliberately reduce the capacity of an AI to improve the experience of flesh and blood players.

 3 - CUSTOMER SERVICE